WeirdConstructor/WLambda/doc/wlambda_reference.md

 string like filename globs `photo_???_*.jpg`.

-For an in depth description of the _selector_ and _pattern_ syntax please refer to the [Pattern and Selector Syntax](https://docs.rs/wlambda/newest/wlambda/selector/index.html) in the wlambda::selector module.
+For an in depth description of the _selector_ and _pattern_ syntax please refer to the [Pattern and Selector Syntax](#821-selector-and-wlambda-regex-syntax).

 ### <a name="81-data-structure-matcher"></a>8.1 - Data Structure Matcher